aionrobotics/docs/docs/ardupilot-autopilot-setup.rst

   1.	**Parameter File**

-.. tip:: **R1 UGVs come with parameters preconfigured.
+.. tip:: **R1 UGVs come with firmware and parameters pre-installed and configured.
 This is for informational purposes only.
 Please skip to calibration.**

     1.1.
-R1 Parameter files can be found on GitHub: `[ArduPilot Package] <https://github.com/ArduPilot/ardupilot/blob/master/Tools/Frame_params/AION_R1_Rover.param>`_
+R1 Parameter files and firmware can be obtained by customers by emailing info@aionrobotics.com

-.. tip:: Unless you specifically need the Parameter file, you can automatically install it directly through Mission Planner as described below.
-..

   2.	**Mission Planner GCS**